-1. Farm Tomita - The Holy Land of Lavender Fields
+1. Farm Tomita Flower Fields: The Holy Land of Hokkaido Lavender Fields

 Farm Tomita revived the declining lavender cultivation in the Furano region and pioneered that established lavender tourism.
 Now it is a lavender holy land where people visit from around the world.

-To reach Farm Tomita it takes about 45 minutes by car from Asahikawa Airport, about 5 minutes from JR Furano Station, and about a 7 minute walk from JR Lavender Farm Station where only the special train Noroko is allowed to run.
+Farm Tomita is about a 45-minute drive from Asahikawa Airport, about 5 minutes from JR Furano Station, and about a 7-minute walk from JR Lavender Farm Station, where only the special train Noroko is allowed to run.

-In the farm there are a variety of flower fields and many places worth viewing!
+On this incredible Furano flower farm, there are a variety of blooming fields and many places worth viewing!

 Farm Tomita offers shops and cafes like Poppy House and Hanabito House to accompany your flower viewing pleasure.